VOLUME 4 Aircraft equipment and operational authorizations

 B. Specific Standards.
 Specific standards are provided in this

 chapter to evaluate operations using aircraft and equipment that have well-understood

 operational characteristics and limitations in specific AWTA.
-When an
+When an operator

-standards, or when an operator requests to use lower operating minimums than provided by these
+an operator requests to use lower operating minimums than provided by these

 standards, the request must be forwarded to the regional Flight Standards division

 (RFSD) Next Generation (NextGen) Branch (AXX-220).
-AXX-220 will coordinate with the Flight Technologies
+AXX-220 will coordinate with

-AWTA operational concepts.
+necessary AWTA operational concepts.

 C. Authority and Responsibility for Approval of AWTA.

-1) The complex nature of AWTA in domestic and international
+1) The complex nature of AWTA in domestic and international environments,

-and technical complexities,

 it is essential for this evaluation and approval process to use a systems approach

 2) This systems approach must involve many personnel who are knowledgeable in their

 respective areas.
 When the safety of a proposed operation is being evaluated,

-personnel knowledgeable in such areas
+personnel knowledgeable in such areas as aircraft certification, instrument

-programs, and aircraft maintenance programs must be involved.
+maintenance programs must be involved.